In Repose

 To dislodge those final dreams.

-Slowly, she slips from nature’s bed
+Soon she slips from nature’s bed

 A flower rising, or so it seems.